Bickerstaffe: History

 Its name may come from Anglo-Saxon bïcera stæþ = "the beekeepers' landing-place".

 The moated site of the original Bickerstaffe Hall is situated about 70 m south-west of the present building.
 A trapezoidal island with maximum dimensions of around 68 × 68 m is surrounded by a partially infilled moat between about 3 and 6 m wide and up to 1.3 m deep.
 The current hall may date to 1667 and was built for a member of the Stanley family, however it was re-built or heavily modified in 1772.

 Bickerstaffe Stocks are one of the listed structures of historical importance in the village.

 In the seventeenth century, Bickerstaffe was an important local centre of the Quakers in West Lancashire.

 The parish church is dedicated to the Holy Trinity.
 Being built in 1843, and then extended in 1860, with a bell tower and spire to the west.
 It was designed by architect Sydney Smirke, with multiple examples of fine masonry.
 Such as the carved angles above the doorway, as well as royal heads carved into the accent stones either side of each of the northern and western windows.

 Until October 1936 Bickerstaffe Colliery was located just south of M6 junction 3.

 2012 saw the start of United Utilities £63m scheme at Bickerstaffe Water Treatment works to reduce the reliance of the local water supply on the River Dee.
 That initiative comes in two parts: drilling new boreholes to find new water sources, and extending Bickerstaffe Water Treatment Works to cope with the rising demand for water.

 Sport

 The grounds of Bickerstaffe AFC are at Hall Lane next to Bickerstaffe C.E school.

 Culture

-Public houses and restaurants in the area include The Stanley Gate, The Sandpipers and Quattros.

 An annual music festival, Bickerstock, takes place in the summer season, featuring local and international artists, and drawing in increasingly large crowds.